Bakery counters in Washington DC worth queuing for: levain breads, laminated pastry, regional bakes and the morning ritual.

 Worth the queue: Whole-grain country miche

-A Baked Joint in Washington DC is the Mount Vernon Triangle bakery-cafe on K Street from the GBD team, with house-baked sandwich breads and breakfast service across the morning.
+la Betty AM in Washington DC is the Mount Vernon Triangle K Street daytime bakery from the A Baked Joint team, with biscuits, brioche donuts.

 Rose Ave Bakery ★ 4.4

-Rose Ave Bakery in Washington DC is Cheryl Wakerhauser's Georgetown Cady's Alley bakery, an Asian-American pastry counter with black sesame pull-apart bread and miso caramel croissants.
+Rose Ave Bakery in Washington DC is Cheryl Wakerhauser's Georgetown Cady's Alley bakery, an Asian-American pastry counter with black sesame pull-apart bread.

 Tip: The black sesame pull-apart sells out by 12:00 on weekends; pre-order via Instagram messages on Tuesdays.